-Fortunately, in 2021 the BIA recognized that Niz-Chavez applies to the post-conclusion voluntary departure statute's stop-time rule as well.
-Under the voluntary departure stop-time rule-which is written almost identically to the cancellation stop-time rule-IJs may grant voluntary departure in lieu of a removal order at the conclusion of proceedings if, in addition to meeting other statutory criteria, the noncitizen "has been physically present in the United States for a period of at least one year immediately preceding the date the notice to appear was served under [INA § 239(a)]."34 While Niz-Chavez does not explicitly mention the voluntary departure stop-time rule, the BIA in Matter of M-F-O-, 28 I&N Dec.
-408 (BIA 2021), concluded that a noncitizen accrues physical presence for purposes of post-conclusion voluntary departure "until he is served with a single document providing him with all the information required by [INA §] 239(a)," and that service of a subsequent hearing notice cannot cure a defective NTA in this context.35 The M-F-O- decision followed the reasoning of a Ninth Circuit decision, Posos-Sanchez v.
-Garland, 3 F.4th 1176, 1185 (9th Cir.
-2021), that had reached the same result.36 As a result, practitioners whose clients may benefit from voluntary departure, should carefully review the NTA to determine whether the noncitizen has accrued the required time in the United States.
+In 2021 the BIA recognized that Niz-Chavez applies to the post-conclusion voluntary departure statute's stop-time rule as well.
+Under the voluntary departure stop-time rule-which is written almost identically to the cancellation stop-time rule-IJs may grant voluntary departure in lieu of a removal order at the conclusion of proceedings if, in addition to meeting other statutory criteria, the noncitizen "has been physically present in the United States for a period of at least one year immediately preceding the date the notice to appear was served under [INA § 239(a)]."
+While Niz-Chavez does not explicitly mention the voluntary departure stop-time rule, the BIA in Matter of M-F-O-, 28 I&N Dec.
+408 (BIA 2021), concluded that a noncitizen accrues physical presence for purposes of post-conclusion voluntary departure "until he is served with a single document providing him with all the information required by [INA §] 239(a)," and that service of a subsequent hearing notice cannot cure a defective NTA in this context.
+The M-Fnot reject NTAs with facially valid dates and times, "even if they are the result of DHS inadvertently or intentionally making up their own date," and that by not rejecting these NTAs, "we are essentially back in the position of giving DHS carte blanche to make up fake dates."
+See also EOIR email correspondence (page 22) obtained through FOIA disclosures authorizing, in 2018, the use of "dummy dates."